sonatype-nexus-community/nexus-format-archetype/.circleci/circleci-readme.md

       However, the build will proceed and can complete “successfully”, which allows you to verify scripts in your config, etc.

       If the build does complete successfully, you should see a happy yellow `Success!` message.

+  * You can perform a release by pushing a git tag as shown below.

+    1. Checkout/pull the latest `master` branch, and create a new tag with the desired semantic version and a helpful note:

+           git tag -a v0.1.x -m "Helpful message in tag."

+    2. Push the tag up:

+           git push origin v0.1.x

+    3. There is no step 3.